McDonald’s begins testing strawless lids in select markets

 Starbucks stated the move was done in an effort to “eliminate one billion plastic straws globally per year.”

-The transition to strawless lids is the latest of McDonald’s efforts to reduce plastic wastes.
+The transition to strawless lids is the latest effort by McDonald’s to reduce plastic waste.
 According to the McDonald’s website, 82.7% of their primary packaging material comes from recycled or certified sources.
 McDonald’s aims to have “100% certified, recycled or renewable materials” by 2025.

 According to McDonald’s, the testing of the strawless lids are currently being conducted in select restaurants in the upper Midwest.